The-Burnes-Center/ai-iep/lib/chatbot-api/functions/user-profile-handler/README.md

 Deletes all IEP-related data for a specific child, including:
 1. All IEP documents stored in S3
 2. All IEP document records in the database
+3. IEP document references in the user's profile

 This operation does not delete the child's profile information, only their IEP-related data.